Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Multidimensional tunnelling

-Our method of section \ref{XiSaddles} overcomes this problem: no differential equations need to be solved at all (one only needs to know the localisation landscape $u$), one path is computed for all energies, and there is no need to guess the initial condition.
-As we have seen in Fig.~\ref{rhoComp}, it performs well, which justifies its use despite the many approximations in deriving the semi-classical formulation, as well as our heuristic way of computing the escape paths.
+Our method of section \ref{XiSaddles} overcomes these difficulties: no differential equations need to be solved at all (one only needs to know the localisation landscape $u$), one path is computed for all energies, and there is no need to guess the initial condition.
+As we have seen in Table \ref{AgmonTest}, it performs well, which justifies its use despite the many approximations in deriving the semiclassical formulation, as well as our heuristic way of computing the escape paths.
 In either case, no other level of approximation is practical for our purposes, as we need to compute the Agmon distance between every two neighbouring domains at all energies for many noise realisations (twenty are used in practice), at each set of parameters investigated.

+The additional discovery that by averaging over all candidate paths of LLT, the mean Agmon distance $\bar{\rho}_E$ in fact yields the average decay rate (rather than the minimal) is a further point of merit to our approach.
+The other candidate paths cannot be obtained from the rigorous semiclassical formalism, which so far has only been able to provide a lower bound on the decay rate.

 A few final notes are in order, without which any review of multidimensional tunnelling would be incomplete.
-References \cite{Auerbach1984,Auerbach1985} have developed the path decomposition expansion method, which allows one to divide space into separate regions, minimise the action in each region using whatever method happens to be optimal in that region (chosen based on physical considerations), and then collate the solutions using global consistency equations.
-While not used in our work, it is clear that our problem would fit nicely into such a formalism: our system is naturally divided into domains (which are local basins in $W_E$).
-It should be possible to use the path decomposition expansion formalism to predict tunnelling across large distances, spanning several domains, by combining local information through global collocation equations.
+References \cite{Auerbach1984,Auerbach1985} have developed the path decomposition expansion method, which allows one to divide space into separate regions, minimise the action in each one using whatever method happens to be optimal in that vicinity (chosen based on physical considerations), and then collate the solutions using global consistency equations.
 Reference \cite{DasMahanty} deserves special attention, as an exceptional effort was made to consider many classical paths from many source points, deriving the tunnelling current and transmission coefficient through the potential barrier.

 For a more comprehensive review of the topic, the reader is referred to \cite{GoodReview}, as well as the original literature cited above.